uplink-systems/Terraform-Modules/AzureRM_DNS/README.md

 ## AzureRM_DNS

-The 'AzureRM_DNS' module is intended to manage a DNS zone and its records via Terraform Code.
+The <b>AzureRM_DNS</b> module is intended to manage a DNS zone and its records via Terraform Code.
 Authentication to Azure is done via client ID & client secret in this case but can be changed.

 ### Configurable Resources